zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-overview.md

 1. Create regression
 1. Availability
 1. Performance
-1. Error messages
+1. Client Error

 The framework provides a per extension configurable alerting infrastructure, this will cover:

 1. Create
 1. Availability
 1. Performance
-1. Error messages
+1. Client Error

-> Today it only applies to availability and performance, we are working on expanding it into the other areas.
+> Today it only applies to availability, performance and client error, we are working on expanding it into the other areas.

 Once the thresholds for any of the configured alerts are met or surpassed a ICM alert containing details will be opened agaisnt the owning team.